remix-run/react-router/docs/routers/create-browser-router.md

 ### Overview

-`unstable_patchRoutesOnNavigation` will be called anytime React Router is unable to match a `path`.
+`patchRoutesOnNavigation` will be called anytime React Router is unable to match a `path`.
 The arguments include the `path`, any partial `matches`, and a `patch` function you can call to patch new routes into the tree at a specific location.
 This method is executed during the `loading` portion of the navigation for `GET` requests and during the `submitting` portion of the navigation for non-`GET` requests.

 **Patching children into an existing route**